facebook/Ax/README.md

 ```

 ## Join the Ax Community

+### Getting help

+Please open an issue on our [issues page](https://github.com/facebook/Ax/issues) with any questions, feature requests or bug reports!
+If posting a bug report, please include a minimal reproducible example (as a code snippet) that we can use to reproduce and debug the problem you encountered.

+### Contributing

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

 When contributing to Ax, we recommend cloning the [repository](https://github.com/facebook/Ax) and installing all optional dependencies: